bluecmd/fest/README.md

 FEST is tested to run fine behind Cloudflare as DDoS protection.
 Cloudflare does not support HTTP/2 or pure TLS connections, at least in the free tier, but other than things should Just Work (TM).

+## Tests?

+Paraphrasing a world leader:

+> If you test, you find bugs.
+If you don't test, no bugs.

+Serious answer: Right now, none - I wanted to focus my time on getting something to work first.
+Things will need to be refactored anyway, which likely will be given tests at that point.